Skip to main content

 How do I move an employee to a new policy?

-Before changing an employee's policy, make sure that the policy the employee is to be switched to is already created in the system and whether the policy change may require creating a new employee profile
+Before you change an employee's policy, make sure that the policy the employee is to be switched to is already created in the system and whether the policy change potentially requires creating a new employee profile.

 How to open the employee's master data card and change the policy: